The Ultimate Cooling Sheets Comparison for Perimenopause Night Sweats

 • Best for combination sleepers who change positions frequently

 The surprise performer?
-Cool-jams Moisture-Wicking Sheets.
+Cool-jams Moisture-Wicking Sheets check price on Amazon.
 Their proprietary polyester blend:

 • Dries sweat 40% faster than average